mzajcev/OpenAccessMediaImporterBot/STATUS.md

 Status Dummy File:
-python .\oa-get download-metadata pmc_doi | works with dois added in pmc_doi.py line 63
+python .\oa-get download-metadata pmc_doi | works with dois added in download_metadata function python .\oa-get download-metadata dummy   | Download of test files works if file url is a direct link to the file python .\oa-cache find-media dummy |  works by changing how dummy works python -\oa-put upload-media dummy | doesnt work yet because it uses old elixir functions (.query) which have to be replaced with new ones

-python .\oa-get download-metadata dummy   | Download of first test file works other two files get a "No such file ord directory Error"
+Elixir replacement has to be found especially for .query function